QwenchC/QuantTrade/README.md

 ## Background

-The project was originally used in competitions and aims to build automated stock selection and trading strategies by combining multi-factor analysis, deep reinforcement learning, and financial time series models such as GARCH.
+The project was initially developed for competitions, aiming to build automated stock selection and trading strategies through the combination of multi-factor analysis, deep reinforcement learning, and financial time series models (like GARCH).

 ## Features